Phala-Network/phat-quickjs/WapoJS/README.md

 make opt
 ```

-If no error happens, it should output `phatjs-opt.wasm` in the current directory.
+If no error happens, it should output `wapojs-opt.wasm` in the current directory.

 ```
 $ ls *.wasm
-phatjs-opt.wasm sidejs.wasm phatjs.wasm sidejs-opt.wasm
+wapojs-opt.wasm wapojs.wasm
 ```